 A fresh course

-Denise Ney is dishing up new options to people living with a rare metabolic disorder.
+Denise Ney is working with a company to dish up new options to people living with a rare metabolic disorder.
 And the next big thing in weight loss may be lunch for her lab mice.

 One mother’s determination can shape the course of science.
 It can launch decades of research, discovery and a breakthrough at long last – a test that is saving children around the world, though it came too late to save her own.